 - When a partner was pregnant without the others knowledge

 - When a partner is unaware the other has changed gender

 For more information about Civil Partnership separation, please refer to our fact sheet which provides key points on the matter.

 If you are looking for advice when going through a civil partnership divorce, our compassionate Family Law Solicitors are able to guide you through all aspects of the process.

-Please use the on-page enquiry form or call 0151 282 1700 to speak to one of our expert Family Solicitors.
+Please use the enquiry form or call us today to speak to one of our LGBT law experts.